dipeshjoshi4/myReact/README.md

 ## what is virtual Dom?

-- its a copyor you can say its carbon copy of real or actual DOM.when you make any chnages to a component or the state of react application,react create a new virtual DOM.
+- its a copy or you can say its carbon copy of real or actual DOM.when you make any chnages to a component or the state of react application,react create a new virtual DOM.

 - then it compares this updated virtual dom with previous one to identify the specific chnage that occured.